peterbb/gfeeds/website/page.md

 ![Bug](icons/bug.svg)

 Have you found a bug?
 Do you want a new feature?
 Whatever the case, opening an issue is never a bad idea.
-You can do that on [the issue page of GNOME Feeds' GitLab repository](https://gitlab.com/gabmus/gnome-feeds/issues)
+You can do that on [the issue page of Feeds' GitLab repository](https://gitlab.com/gabmus/gnome-feeds/issues)